 Ernest Malinowski: The 19th-Century Engineer Who Defended Peru

-Malinowski was born in Poland in 1818, and came to South America at a time when Spain was trying to cling on to some of its last colonies.
+Born in Poland in 1818, Malinowski came to South America at a time when Spain was trying to cling to some of its last colonies.
 Considered a hero in the Battle of Callao in the Chincha Islands War, Malinowski helped the Peruvians maintain their sovereignty in the country’s time of need.
 Malinowski would go on to further Peru’s development by building the 'railroad in the clouds': the Central Trans-Andean Railway.
 Just how did this Polish man become such a hero in Peru?

 In 1812, Malinowski’s father Jacob fought for Napoleon during the Russian campaign.
-Ernest, one of Jacob’s four children, was born six years after this in the Russian partition of Poland.
+Ernest, one of Jacob’s four children, was born in the Russian partition of Poland six years later.
 In 1830, Jacob Malinowski chose once again to fight against the Tsars – he joined the November Uprising, a Polish rebellion against Russian rule.

-In France Ernest Malinowski studied at the prestigious National School of Roads and Bridges.
+In France, Ernest Malinowski studied at the prestigious National School of Roads and Bridges.
 After graduating in 1838, he started to work as an engineer building railroads near Paris.
-Later he went to Algeria where he worked on building roads and ports.
+Later he went to Algeria, where he worked on building roads and ports.
 After returning to France, he participated in many engineering projects there until 1852.
-That year he moved to Peru where, according to a six-year contract he signed, he was to build roads, bridges, and provide technical education.
+That year he moved to Peru where, according to a six-year contract he signed, he was to build roads and bridges, as well as provide technical education.

 Before the battle, he ordered a number of cannons to be camouflaged and mounted on mobile platforms.
 When the Spanish ships came close to the port, they were hit by artillery fire that the crews never expected.
 All of the invading vessels were damaged, and Peru and its South American allies won a great victory.